gehn11/Churn-Project/README.md

 # Churn-Project
-Из «Бета-Банка» стали уходить клиенты. Банковские маркетологи посчитали: сохранять текущих клиентов дешевле, чем привлекать новых.
+The bank started to lose clients.
+Marketing department considered that maintaining current clients is cheaper than attracting new ones.
-Нужно спрогнозировать, уйдёт клиент из банка в ближайшее время или нет. Нам предоставлены исторические данные о поведении клиентов и расторжении договоров с банком.
+We need to predict if the client will churn or not.
+We have some records about the churning of the clients.
-Необходимо построить модель с предельно большим значением F1-меры, но не менее 0.59.
+We need to make a model with the biggest F1 possible.
+Also it must be greater than 0.59.
-Дополнительно нужно измерять AUC-ROC и сравнивать её значение с F1-мерой.
+Also we need to measure AUC-ROC and compare it with the F1.

-Описание данных
+Data description
-Данные находятся в файле Churn.csv.
+Data is in the Churn.csv file.

-Признаки
+Feature variables
-RowNumber — индекс строки в данных
+RowNumber — row index in data
-CustomerId — уникальный идентификатор клиента
+CustomerId — unique client identifier
-Surname — фамилия
+Surname
-CreditScore — кредитный рейтинг
+CreditScore
-Geography — страна проживания
+Geography — country of the client
-Gender — пол
+Gender
-Age — возраст
+Age
-Tenure — сколько лет человек является клиентом банка Balance — баланс на счёте
+Tenure
-NumOfProducts — количество продуктов банка, используемых клиентом HasCrCard — наличие кредитной карты
+Balance — account balance
-IsActiveMember — активность клиента
+NumOfProducts — number of bank products that client uses HasCrCard — if client has a credit card or not IsActiveMember
-EstimatedSalary — предполагаемая зарплата
+EstimatedSalary

-Целевой признак
+Target variable
-Exited — факт ухода клиента
+Exited — if the client churned or not